New media journalism has joined non-digital print and broadcast to cover the 2010 elections.

 It’s amazing how far we’ve come in a few years.
-Anyone who followed the elections in 2010 will remember when new and mainstream media–social networks, broadcasting, journalism, the Internet and mobile–collaborated.
+Anyone who followed the elections in 2010 will remember when new media journalism and mainstream media–social networks, broadcasting, the Internet and mobile–collaborated.

 Yet the history of media tells a similar story.
 It’s only the players and technologies that changed.
 When network television dominated in the latter half of the 20th century, newspapers and other print media were largely the arbiters of journalism.

 If you wanted the official declaration of “what happened,” you read the New York Times or other major newspapers.
 Broadcasters and publishers competed for the attention of millions of people seeking local and international news and information.

 Did radio die with the growth of television?
 Not at all.
 In fact, radio flourished and splintered as it grew nationally and locally, leading to thousands of music and entertainment stations.
 Television was good for radio, just as print was good for television.
 No Internet.
 No mobile phones.
 No citizen journalists using Twitter.
 Until recently, media was “big momma” and everyone listened to her.

 Throughout most of the 20th century, large media conglomerates, funded through advertising, brought citizens the “news.”
 If Walter Cronkite said “that’s the way it is,” millions of viewers agreed.
 Yet even Cronkite, lamenting the networks’ 23 minutes of evening news, said: “We are not educated well enough to perform the necessary act of intelligently selecting our leaders.”
 Even some voters in the Tea Party this year might agree with him.
 This was the coming-out year of new media journalism.